-Home Renovation Projects That Don't Pay Off
+Home Improvement Projects That Don’t Pay Off

 No homeowner ever wants to see their homes depreciate in value.
 Unfortunately, not all home improvement projects necessarily pay off if you decide to sell your home later on.
 A lot of homeowners take on big improvement projects, thinking they’re making a great investment in their homes that will pay off if they later decide to sell their homes, only to be disappointed to find out those projects didn’t add as much value as they’d expected.
 So, if you’re looking to add value to your home, which projects should you avoid?